FAQ's

 What is ESWT for Plantar Fasciitis?

 ESWT is a safe and proven, non-invasive therapy that relieves pain by directing sound waves into the pain location.
-Perhaps the technology is best known for its use in treating kidney stones.
-The procedure is done with the Orthospec devise which is a high energy devise that directs acoustic or sound waves into the heel tissue.
+Perhaps the technology is best known for its use in treating kidney stones (Lithotripsy).
+The procedure is done with the Orthospec or Dornier devise.
+Both are high energy devises that direct acoustic or sound waves into the heel tissue.
 Studies have shown high energy devices to have a better success rate than their low energy counter parts.
+This simple procedure takes only 25 minutes and has an 85% success rate.

 Is it FDA approved?